About The witness stand

 World’s Youth for Climate Justice (The Hague/Global)

-The World’s Youth for Climate Justice is the international arm of the PISFCC.
+World’s Youth for Climate Justice is an international youth-led umbrella organization and the global sister organization of the PISFCC.

-The foundation of the work of World’s Youth for Climate Justice (hereafter “WYCJ”) aims to encourage, uplift, motivate, highlight, complement, and inspire action and commitment to climate justice and intergenerational equity.
-The WYCJ are partners with the PISFCC in the essential pursuit of Climate Justice at the ICJ.
+The foundation of the work of World’s Youth for Climate Justice (hereafter “WYCJ”) aims to encourage, uplift, motivate, highlight, complement, and inspire action and commitment to climate justice and intergenerational equity on a global scale with a regional focus.
+WYCJ works together with PISFCC in the pursuit of Climate Justice at the ICJ.

 NOT JUST CELSIUS (Germany)